renpy/renpy/sphinx/source/screen_special.rst

         This is True if this choice has been chosen at least once in any playthrough of the game.

+    .. attribute:: args

+        This is a tuple that contains any positional arguments passed to the menu choice.

+    .. attribute:: kwargs

+        This is a dictionary that contains any keyword arguments passed to the menu choice.

+In addition, any arguments passed to a menu statement are passed in during the call to the screen.

 ::

     screen choice(items):